 For people with specific health needs, they offer low-FODMAP, low-sodium, and gluten-free options as well as a Mediterranean meal plan.
 A nice touch is the ability to flag ingredients you prefer to avoid.

-Having been burned by mediocre frozen meals in the past, Nicole Davis, GGR senior editor and certified nutrition coach, enjoyed her meals, praising them as the most delicious frozen meal delivery service she’s tried so far.
+Having been burned by mediocre frozen meals in the past, Nicole Davis, GGR head of content and certified nutrition coach, enjoyed her meals, praising them as the most delicious frozen meal delivery service she’s tried so far.
 “Really good—I was pleasantly surprised,” she said.
 “These are frozen meals and I didn’t have high hopes based on the other frozen meal deliveries I had tried.
 These were the best by far.
 Tried an assortment of meals from the Mediterranean plan, which is a lot of fish, and I enjoyed all of them.
 Salmon was my favorite.”

 Other pros of this service are the free shipping, freshness, a variety of 30 different meals per week to choose from, inclusion of a nutrition label on each meal, and UPS tracking alerts.
+ModifyHealth earns 4.5 out of 5 stars for meal variety, and 5 out of 5 for the ordering experience.

 ModifyHealth may not be the cheapest meal delivery service on our list, but it’s likely worth it for people who want the peace of mind and time savings that come from medically-tailored frozen meals that taste great.